AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> terminate current
 .. index:: preferences; debugger --> debugger windows

-:menuselection:`Debug --> Terminate Current`
+* :menuselection:`Debug --> Terminate Current`

-  Terminate the current debug session by terminating the underlying debugger (e.g `gdb`) used to handle the low level debugging.
+  Terminate the current debug session by terminating the underlying debugger (e.g, :program:`gdb`) used to handle the low level debugging.
   Control what happens to the windows through the :menuselection:`Debugger --> Debugger Windows` preference.

 .. index:: menu; debug --> termiante

-:menuselection:`Debug --> Terminate`
+* :menuselection:`Debug --> Terminate`

   Terminate all your debug sessions.
 This is the same as :menuselection:`Debug --> Terminate Current` if you only have one